2024

 When writing a book, you have a responsibility to the reader.
 You can’t just write down everything you have to say on a subject and be done with it.

-You need to pay attention to what the reader needs to know in addition to what you’re wanting to say.
+You need to pay attention to what the reader needs to know in addition to what you want to say.
 This is why it is so important to know and identify your reader.

 Most often, readers are looking to help themselves and not just read up on your ramblings.

-If you are able to accurately predict what it is your reader is looking for, you will be able to connect with them on a deeper level.
+If you can accurately predict what it is your reader is looking for, you will be able to connect with them on a deeper level.
 Your book will draw them in and give them something valuable.

 Use a Book Writing Template to Help You